vasanthv/vasanthv.github.io/posts/attachment-is-the-root-of-all-suffering.md

 It’s also helpful to embrace impermanence and flexibility.
 Just as people and circumstances change, so can your self-image.
 Instead of clinging to a fixed version of yourself, allow it to evolve naturally.

 When you release your attachment to self-image, you open the door to freedom.
 You’re no longer burdened by the need to prove yourself or maintain a facade.
 Instead, you can focus on living authentically, learning from experiences, and connecting with others without fear or pretense.

-The Buddhist teaching reminds us that attachment leads to suffering.
-By letting go of the attachment to our self-image, we can lighten the emotional load we carry and create space for greater peace and self-acceptance.